-This work was supported by the U.S. Department of Energy, Office of Science:

-- Advanced Scientific Computing Research (ASCR) - Scientific Discovery through Advanced Computing (SciDAC) program through the FASTMath Institute - Biological and Environmental Research (BER) - National Energy Research Scientific Computing Center (NERSC)
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) Program through the FASTMath Institute.

 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
-The views expressed in this presentation do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
+This presentation describes objective technical results and analysis.
+Any subjective views or opinions that might be expressed in the presentation do not necessarily represent the views of the U.S. Department of Energy or the United States Government.